yomguy/docker-composition-installer/README.md

 It will install Docker and docker-compose automatically only if they are not installed yet.

 ```
-usage: install.py [-h] [--uninstall] [--systemd] [config_file]
+usage: install.py [-h] [--uninstall] [--systemd] [composition_file]

 Install this docker composition program as a daemon with boot init (sysvinit
 by default).

 positional arguments:
-  config_file  the path of the YAML composition to install
+  composition_file  the path of the YAML composition file to use

 optional arguments:
   -h, --help        show this help message and exit
   --uninstall       uninstall the daemon
   --systemd         use systemd
 ```

 ## Help